ID

 2. Recommended daily dosing of cranberry juice

-2. Pure cranberry unsweetened juice 8 ounces tid
+2. Pure cranberry unsweetened juice 8 ounces once to three times daily

 3. Efficacy